timcastillogill/Cocktail_Filter/README.md

 # Ecotricity Cocktail Code Challenge

+## Process and Resources

+I started the process by outlining an acceptance test, this allowed me to see the overall steps that would need to be taken in order to return the desired JSON.
+This would also lead me through the development, as the errors would show me what wasn't built or functioning.

+While going through the failing elements of the acceptance test, if there is behaviour in the functions required in the implementation, I write a unit test to ensure that it is returning what I'm expecting.
+This also useful for testing edge cases.

+I decided to implement a Domain Driven Design for this project, in this case, I separated the functionalities into different packages in order to make aspects of the system reusable and not tightly coupled.
+I've also used an interface for the repository and injected this into the CocktailQuery class.
+This easily allows for a different repository to be used but with a blueprint of the required functions of the CocktailQuery class and expected return type.

+I believe organising the files in this manner makes it easier to navigate and separates the classes in line with the Single Responsibility Principle (SRP).
+In addition, there is less possibility of scoping issues as if the file is not imported, it does not have access to the variables available in that file.

+Resources used for this coding challenge were:

+- Jest documentation
+- TypeScript Handbook
+- Stackoverflow
+- ChatGPT

 ## Instructions

 Using the free API at <https://www.thecocktaildb.com/api.php> to source your data, build functionality to retrieve a cocktail by name and return the results in json format, providing the following fields: